abukhalil-LTUC-ASAC/Fit-Food/README.md

 Our project is focused on providing the best way to access healthy food for a better life.
 Through our recipes application, the user will get several suggestions for delicious recipes within the appropriate calorie limits based on the raw food materials available to the user.

+To see more on the project requirements, click on [this.link](requirements.md).
 **MVP** :
 1. Provide healthy food recipes based on search and filter tools.
 2. Provide the user with caloric calculation service